morgan4080/LMSCLONE/README.md

 ## Production Build
-# -a to push to ECR
+# build image and add -a flag to push to ECR
 ```
 ./docker-build-ecr.sh -a
 ```